I know it’s called “liquid gold,” but did you know you could actually sell breast milk for cash?

 The cool thing about this website is that breast milk is categorized based on age, mom’s diet, freshness, for premature babies, and so on.
 There’s even a category that says “willing to sell to men.”

-Ads on Only the Breast are as descriptive as it can get.
-On one post, the mom says she’s selling dairy-free breast milk without peanuts or wheat consumed.
+Ads on Only the Breast are as descriptive as they can get.
+In one post, the mom says she’s selling dairy-free breast milk without peanuts or wheat consumed.

 Breastfeeding Moms Unite is less active and less popular than Only The Breast, but this may be a good secondary option if you want to get more people to see your listings.